What Is A Flatten PDF File And How To Do It?

 What Is Flatenned Pdf?

 Let's start with the definition itself.
-Before you know how to flatten a PDF file, you will need to know what it is.
+Before you know how to merge PDF file, you will need to know what it is.
 Why?
 Because the file extension is not the normal PDF.
 It has more than just having a hardly editable document.
 The extension did its best in providing non-editable text to protect all of the content.

 That is why many important papers, documents, or files on the internet are available in the said format.
 If you are new to it, you can look at the save file from the text editor program.
 You will likely find a lot of saving options.
 In here, you will find the regular document saving option under Docx extension, regular PDF, and also the flatten PDF export option.